 Disability groups claim California's assisted suicide law discriminates against them

-The lawsuit, filed against state officials and agencies, argues that California's seven-year old law that allows terminally-ill people to choose to get lethal drugs to end their life — the End of Life Option Act — puts disabled people at greater risk of being coerced into seeking assisted suicide.
+The lawsuit, filed against state officials and agencies, argues that California's 7-year-old law that allows terminally ill people to choose to get lethal drugs to end their life — the End of Life Option Act — puts disabled people at greater risk of being coerced into seeking assisted suicide.

 Ingrid Tischer, who is one of the plaintiffs in the lawsuit, says she experienced that.